anders94/bitcoin-supply.com/proposals/004-OP_RETURN.md

 ## Abstract
 Use of transactions with `OP_RETURN` outputs is a common way to record arbitrary data in the bitcoin blockchain.
-While these outputs usually have a value of '0', some consume positive amounts.
-These UTXOs are unspendable by nature and therefore represent supply loss.
+While these outputs usually have a value of '0', some consume positive amounts and are by nature unspendable so represent provably lost supply.

 ## Implementation
 These UTXOs can be identified by checking to see if `script_asm` starts with `OP_RETURN `: